For Faculty: Procedures for Providing Academic Accommodations

 If the student's documentation specifies and supports the need for taping classes, it will be stated so in the Accommodation Letter that is presented to faculty.
 If faculty have concerns about disclosure of privileged information beyond the classroom, the student may be required to sign a confidentiality statement at the discretion of the faculty member.

-The Disabilities Services offers assistance with clarifying the various roles and responsibilities for faculty and students.
-Informational handouts for faculty regarding specific disabilities are available at Disabilities Services.
-Please contact Disabilities Services staff with any other concerns at 3-1674 or at firstname.lastname@example.org.
+Student Disabilities Services offers assistance with clarifying the various roles and responsibilities for faculty and students.
+Informational handouts for faculty regarding specific disabilities are available at SDS.
+Please contact SDS staff with any other concerns (x3-1674 or email@example.com).

 The information a student shares with faculty about his/her disability is confidential information and must be treated as such, according to Institute policy.
 Avoid discussing disability issues in front of the class or in the presence of other students.
 Information about a student's disability should not be shared with other faculty members or staff unless they have a specific "need to know."
 Whether or not a student with a disability prefers to discuss the nature of his/her particular disability, challenges, or personal history with the faculty member/s is entirely up to the student.
-Students are not required to relate specifics about their disability when they self-disclose a need for accommodations, having already done this with the Disabilities Services staff.
-Contact Disabilities Services if you have concerns regarding the student's disability or accommodation requests.
+Students are not required to relate specifics about their disability when they self-disclose a need for accommodations, having already done this with SDS staff.
+Contact SDS (x3-1674 or firstname.lastname@example.org) if you have concerns regarding the student’s disability or accommodation request(s).

 Questions About Accommodations Requests